 Overeaters Anonymous is a fellowship of individuals who, through shared experience, strength and hope are recovering from compulsive overeating.
-We welcome everyone who wants to stop eating compulsively.
+Welcomes everyone who wants to stop eating compulsively.

 The charity is committed to developing and researching new treatments for obesity.
 It is also working to increase the availability of the successful treatments it has pioneered in the UK via self-help programmes, self-help support groups and family based childhood obesity treatment.